 But there’s another good reason to check your credit carefully.
 Credit reporting mistakes are more common than most people think, and it’s worth checking whether errors are dragging your score down.

-Right now — and for the rest of the year — you can get free credit reports weekly from Annualcreditreport.com, the only government-approved website that provides free reports from all three credit bureaus.
+Right now — and for the rest of 2023 — you can get free credit reports weekly from Annualcreditreport.com, the only government-approved website that provides free reports from all three credit bureaus.